-If a demand for production of the original signed document is made, the parties shall arrange a meeting at which the original signed document can be examined.
+If a demand for production of the original signed document is made, the parties shall arrange a meeting at which time and place examination of the original signed document will take place.

 Notwithstanding any provision of law to the contrary, a signature produced by electronic transmission is an original.